Table of Contents

-Manhole may be defined as an important component of water supply and sanitary system that is constructed underground to provide access to the underground utilities.
+A manhole or Inspection chamber may be defined as an important component of a water supply and sanitary system that is constructed underground to provide access to the underground utilities.

 Manholes are generally provided at the following locations:

 1. When there is a change in the alignment of the sewer.

 2. When there is a change in direction or grade of the sewer.